1. What a database query is in a script

 - All variables have the same number of elements and are synchronized with each other.

-Database queries and loops
+5. Database queries and cycles

-Saving values back to the database
+6. Saving values back to the database

 - Values loaded from a database query can be saved back to the database.